jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 `DataLinkVisualizer` is able to observe packets at *service*, *peer* and *protocol* level.
 The level where packets are observed can be set by the `activityLevel` parameter.

-At *service* level, those packets are displayed which pass through the data link layer (i.e. carry data from/to higher layers).
-At *peer* level, the visualization is triggered by those packets which are internal to the operation of the data link layer protocol.
-At *protocol* level, `DataLinkVisualizer` visualizes those packets which leaves the data link layer in the source node and enter the data link layer in the destination node.
+- At *service* level, those packets are displayed which pass through the data link layer (i.e. carry data from/to higher layers).
+- At *peer* level, the visualization is triggered by those packets which are internal to the operation of the data link layer protocol.
+- At *protocol* level, `DataLinkVisualizer` displays those packets which leave the data link layer in the source node and reach the data link layer in the destination node.

 The activity between two nodes is represented visually by an arrow that points